 Ladies, this list is just for you!
-After dozens of trips to the happiest place on earth and talking to many other travelers, I’ve compiled a list of the important things for every girl to pack to be comfortable and prepared for the magic.
-For now, the kids and guys are on their own.
+This is a list of the important things for every girl to pack to be comfortable and prepared for the magic at Disneyland.

 Your Best Hair Care

 Anaheim, California isn't muggy Florida, but you still need to be prepared for humidity.
-In the Anaheim area, it ranges from comfortable to more than 90 percent.
-Here's the part that might surprise you: The air is driest in late November and most humid not in summer, but in February.
-You need to be prepared for humid days any time of year, though.
+In the Anaheim area, it ranges from comfortable to more than 90 percent humidity at times.
+Here's the part that might surprise you: the air is driest in late November and most humid not in summer, but in February.
+So, come prepared for humid days any time of year.

 SPF is a Must